 Payments on the sales of our Hydrogen Generators are paid in instalments, including an up-front payment upon placing an order, a payment on delivery, and a final payment upon the installation and acceptance (except where a third party is responsible for installation).
 Therefore, our financial results may be impacted by the timeliness of the installation of our Hydrogen Generators or delivery of the units.
-Furthermore, in some cases, the installation of our Hydrogen Generators may be on a fixed price basis, which subjects us to the risk of cost overruns or other unforeseen expenses in the installation process.
+Furthermore, in some cases, the installation of our Hydrogen Generators or other unforeseen expenses in the installation process.

 The construction, installation, and operation of our Hydrogen Generators at a particular site is also generally subject to oversight and regulation in accordance with applicable laws and ordinances relating to building codes, safety, environmental protection, and related matters, and typically require various governmental approvals and permits, including environmental approvals and permits, that vary by jurisdiction.
 In some cases, these approvals and permits require periodic renewal.
 It is difficult and costly to track the requirements of every individual authority having jurisdiction over our installations, to design our Hydrogen Generators to comply with these varying standards, and to obtain all applicable approvals and permits.
 We cannot predict whether or when all permits required for a given project will be granted or whether the conditions associated with the permits will be achievable.
 The denial of a permit or utility connection essential to a project or the imposition of impractical conditions would impair our ability to develop the project.
 In addition, we cannot predict whether the permitting process will be lengthened due to complexities and appeals.
-Delay in the review and permitting process for a project can impair or delay our and our customers' abilities to develop that project or may increase the cost so substantially that the project is no longer attractive to us or our customers.
+Delay in the review and permitting process for a project to us or our customers.
 Furthermore, unforeseen delays in the review and permitting process could delay the timing of the installation of our Hydrogen Generators and could therefore adversely affect the timing of the recognition of revenue related to the installation, which could harm our operating results in a particular period.